Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 <a id="dynamic"></a>
 ### Handle Dynamic Types
-What if your data can contain values of different types in on of the `SymEntry` objects it contains?
+What if your data can contain values of different types in the `SymEntry` objects it contains?
 No problem!
 We can assign the type during initialization.
 Let's look at `SegArraySymEntry` as an example.
 The relevant code is provided below.

 ```chapel
 class SegArraySymEntry:GenSymEntry {